ZepStump/Mars/README.md

 Developed an optimization model with Java to compute a Mars trip weekly meal plan based on a user’s food preferences and nutrition goals, which had 85% satisfactory rate according to NASA.

-Projetc Done by: Askar Bashirov in April 2021.
+Project Done by: Askar Bashirov in April 2021.